sschaal2/SL/src/README.txt

     include a header file (with suffix *body.h), which has the actually programming and which includes the robot spedific header files.
 */
+/*!
+    \defgroup SLros

+    The library that generates ROS specific functionality */